 Arranger Service¶

-This module has a configuration file (arranger.yaml
+This service has a configuration file (arranger.yaml by default) that describes the host,

 If no configuration file is found it will default to the following values: